5 Common Emotional Triggers (And How to Handle Them)

 1. Feeling Judged or Criticized

-Still untangling feedback from personal attacks?
-6 Signs You’re Taking It Too Personally might help you spot the difference.
+Still working on separating feedback from personal attacks?
+6 Signs You’re Taking It Too Personally might help.

 2. Being Ignored or Left Out